 5. SGS invites Nipissing University community to defence.

-1. The Chair of the Examination Committee will deliver a brief introduction and will clarify the procedures and/or agenda of the examination process.
+1. The Chair of the Examination Committee will deliver a brief introduction and will clarify the procedures and/or agenda of the examination process (5 to 10 minutes)

-6. After deliberations the Examination Committee Chair will inform the student of the outcome.
+7. After deliberations the Chair will inform the student of the outcome.

 Possible Outcomes of defence:

-2. Should revisions need to be made, the supervisor is responsible for ensuring the student makes all required changes by the date determined by the committee and shared on the Examination Committee Report.
-Once final version of the MRP/Thesis/Dissertation has been reviewed and approved by the supervisor, the supervisor will then sign the Signature Page and forward along with the MRP/Thesis/Dissertation to the Defence Chair.
-The Defence Chair will then sign the Certificate of Examination and send all documentation to SGS.
+2b.
+Should revisions need to be made, the Supervisor is responsible for ensuring the Student makes all required changes by the date determined by the Examination Committee and shared on the Examination Committee Report.
+Once final version of the MRP/Thesis/Dissertation has been reviewed and approved by the Supervisor, the Supervisor will then sign the Examination Committee Report and Signature Page and send the forms to SGS.

-3. SGS will send the signed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
+3. SGS will send the signed and completed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
 The student will then insert the Certificate of Examination into the final version of their MRP/Thesis/Dissertation.
-At this point the student will also receive instructions for the final submission process.
+At this point the student will also receive instructions for the final submission process from SGS.

-4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via two USB keys to SGS.
+4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via email to SGS.

 5. SGS reviews all required documentation and submits a grade for approval.

 N.B.
 The student remains active in his/her program and pays any corresponding fees until the USB key submission is approved by SGS.
-Students should account for additional time after the oral defence for revisions and the USB key submission process.
+Students should account for additional time after the oral defence for revisions and the final submission process.